The Charter of the French language and its regulations govern the consultation of English-language content.

 The Sn foliation trajectory inferred from field data and interpretation of geophysical lineaments derived from the analysis of total magnetic field maps and their derivatives (Intissar and Benahmed, 2015) seems to show that the Ministic Structural Domain is affected by at least two folding phases.

-The first phase of folding is marked by the presence of a large Pn+1 antiform, whose axial plane trace is generally oriented N-S. Although it was only drawn to the southwest and northwest of sheets 32A02 and 32A07 respectively, the antiform actually appears to continue across the width of sheets 32A02 and 32A07.
-The mean axial-plane dip of this antiform can be inferred from the Sn foliation attitude in the surrounding area.
-This dip seems to be moderate to steep and oriented eastward.
+The first phase of folding is marked by the presence of a large Pn+1 antiform, whose axial plane trace is generally oriented N-S. Although this has only been reliably drawn in the SW and NW corners of sheets 32A02 and 32A07 respectively, the antiform actually appears to continue across the width of sheets 32A02 and 32A07.
+The mean axial-plane dip of this antiform can be inferred from the Sn foliation attitude observed in the sector.
+This dip appears to be moderate to steep and oriented eastward.
 The Pn+1 antiform of sheets 32A02 and 32A07 appears to be overturned westward.

 In the SW corner of sheet 32A02, the Pn+1 antiform trace is folded by tight Pn+2 folds, of kilometric wavelength and amplitude.
-These folds are oriented NE-SW and the attitude of Sn foliation measurements, located on either side of axial plane traces, suggests that they are generally overturned westward.
-The Rhéaume Intrusive Suite occupies the axial part of a Pn+2 antiform.
-Folds having similar attitude (shape, wavelength and amplitude), interpreted as Pn+2, are also present east of the Bonhomme Plutonic Suite.
-However, they have an ENE-WSW orientation, slightly oblique to those of the Pope Plutonic Suite, but also seem to be overturned towards the NW.
+These folds are oriented NE-SW and the attitude of Sn foliation, located on either side of axial plane traces, suggests that they are generally overturned westward.
+The Rhéaume Intrusive Suite occupies the central part of a Pn+2 antiform.
+Folds having similar attitude (shape, wavelength and amplitude), interpreted as Pn+2, are also present east of the Bonhomme Plutonic Suite (sheet 32A07) and in the northern part of the Léo Plutonic Suite (sheet 32A10).
+However, they have an ENE-WSW orientation, slightly oblique to those of the Pope Plutonic Suite, but which also seem to be overturned towards the NW.
+In sheet 32A03, folds of the same generation are generally overturned towards the NW.

 Geometric Parameters of Regional Folds: